HallaScan logo

 Where the name comes from, and the spirit we build it in.

-Halla (漢拏), in its old characters, means "the mountain that pulls down the Milky Way" — 漢 is the Milky Way, 拏 is to grasp.
+Halla (漢拏), read through its old characters, means "the mountain that draws down the Milky Way" — 漢 is the Milky Way, 拏 means to grasp.
 Mt.
 Hallasan is South Korea's highest peak (1,950m), with a crater lake called Baengnokdam at its summit.
-To Koreans, Hallasan isn't merely a mountain; it's the cultural icon of a watchful gaze from the highest place.
+To Koreans, Hallasan is more than a mountain — it's a cultural symbol of looking out for what matters, from the highest place in the country.

 Jeju — the island where we started